Is there anything more satisfying than soaking in a natural hot spring after a day of outdoor adventure? Don’t think so.

-Located in Oregon’s Owyhee River Canyon, one of the most remote and wild places in the U.S., Ryegrass Hot Springs can be accessed via a long hiking trail, but is mostly known by paddlers who take advantage of the steamy waters during spring when the river is typically accessible to boaters.
-Nestled in the grasses at river’s edge, the two rock-lined pools are small, but provide stunning views of the canyon.
+Located in Oregon’s Owyhee River Canyon, one of the most remote and wild places in the U.S., Ryegrass Hot Springs can be accessed via a long hiking trail but is mostly known by paddlers who take advantage of the steamy waters during spring when the river is typically accessible to boaters.
+Nestled in the grasses at the river’s edge, the two rock-lined pools are small, but provide stunning views of the canyon.
 The water can often be too hot though, so the secret here is to come prepared with a vessel to transfer a bit of cold river water into the springs to create the perfect soak.
 In high water, these riverside hot springs may wash out.

 3) Kirkham Hot Springs

 Located along the Ponderosa Pine Scenic Byway just outside of Lowman, Idaho, Kirkham Hot Springs are popular for a reason.
-This incredibly scenic and easy to access soaking spot features warm water that cascades down from a cliff into several geothermal pools of varying temperatures right alongside the South Fork of the Payette River.
+This incredibly scenic and easy-to-access soaking spot features warm water that cascades down from a cliff into several geothermal pools of varying temperatures right alongside the South Fork of the Payette River.
 There’s also a campground here, so while you’ll definitely have to share (and pay a small fee of $5 to park), this thermal paradise is worth checking out.

 4) Carson River Hot Springs

 The Carson River Hot Springs are a set of primitive soaking pools that can be found along the banks of the East Fork Carson River in California’s Eastern Sierra.
-These off-the-beaten path hot springs can be accessed several ways, including backpacking or a high-clearance 4WD vehicle during summer and fall when river conditions typically allow for crossing.
+These off-the-beaten-path hot springs can be accessed in several ways, including backpacking or a high-clearance 4WD vehicle during summer and fall when river conditions typically allow for crossing.
 If you have the know-how, however, the easiest way to get to them is a rafting trip from Markleeville.
 Opt to camp nearby to take advantage of relaxing in the steamy pools under a vast starry night sky, or as the sun rises.